eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 \note{_**For Windows users:**_ When installing Julia 1.10 on Windows, make sure to check the "Add PATH" tick or ensure Julia is on PATH (see **[help]**).
 Julia's REPL has a built-in shell mode you can access typing `;` that natively works on Unix-based systems.
 On Windows, you can access the Windows shell by typing `Powershell` within the shell mode, and exit it typing `exit`, as described [here](https://docs.julialang.org/en/v1/stdlib/REPL/#man-shell-mode).}

 ### Terminal + external editor
 Ensure you have a text editor with syntax highlighting support for Julia.
-[Sublime Text](https://www.sublimetext.com/download) and [Atom](https://atom.io) can be recommended.
+We recommend to use VSCode, see below.
+However, other editors are available too such as Sublime, Emacs, Vim, Helix, etc.

 From within the terminal, type
 ```sh